phatblat/macOSPrivateFrameworks/README.md

 that they are correct.
 One can only guess what the API do based on the object and method names.
 Furthermore, using private APIs in a production app is a terrible idea because they could change at any time, breaking your app!

+## License

+This repo is licensed under the MIT License.
+See the [LICENSE](LICENSE.md) file for rights and limitations.